At Seattle Opera February/March 2016

 Queen Elizabeth I of England, fearing a rival in love and politics, sends her proud cousin Mary Stuart to the ax.

-Hannah is Maria’s companion in her house arrest.
+Hannah is Mary’s companion in her house arrest.

-Leicester (pronounced “lay-CHEST-er” in Italian, ‘LESS-ter’ in English), Elisabetta’s favorite, who is in love with Maria.
+Leicester (pronounced “LESS-ter"), Elizabeth’s favorite, who is in love with Mary.

-Talbot, secretly a Catholic priest, who advises Elisabetta to go easy on Maria.
+Talbot, who advises Elizabeth to go easy on Mary.

-Cecil, who fears a Catholic uprising, advises Elisabetta to have Maria killed.
+Cecil, who fears a Catholic uprising, advises Elizabeth to have Mary killed.

 Where & When?